Updated august 11, 2022

 By preparing for your retirement early and starting to save as soon as possible, you’ll have a better chance of maintaining your lifestyle when you leave the workforce.

 When you have clear goals and know how much your retirement income will be, you can budget accordingly.
-And with good planning, you’ll increase the chances of being able to do all those things you want to do.
+And with a retirement plan, you’ll increase the chances of being able to do all those things you want to do.

 The future belongs to those who start their retirement planning early!